braincore/hai-cli/README.md

 - Anyone can see it with: `/asset-view /ken/public.txt`
 - Here's how user `ken` creates a private file: `/asset private.txt`

+You can also use `//` as a shortcut to refer to your own public asset path.
+For example, if you are user `ken`, the command `/asset //public.txt` is equivalent to `/asset /ken/public.txt`.
+This makes it easier to access your public assets and lets you write task steps that are generic to the logged-in account.

 #### Search

 Assets can be listed by prefix: